geoSkogen/book-of-changes/README.md

     /hexagrams/?segment=top&id=101
 This will render all hexagrams whose top trigram is fire.
 ####API
-All data operations in this application can be recreated headlessly with the API.
+All data operations in this application can be recreated with the API.
 For example this request:
     /api/v1/hexagrams/?id=13&moving_lines=345&dual=true&verbose=true
 --would return the same raw data utilized to render this page: